nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% image src='/img/pages/getting-started/universal-app-links/add_domain.png' 3-quarters center alt='xcode add domain' %}

 {% caution title="Support for legacy links" %}
-If any of your links use the legacy `bnc.lt` domain, you must also include the following entry: `applinks:bnc.lt`
+If the `Default domain name` box shows the legacy `bnc.lt` domain, you should use the following entry instead: `applinks:bnc.lt`
 {% endcaution %}

 {% protip title="Using a custom domain or subdomain?" %}